Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 # Warning
 This is a prototype, may contain several bugs and lack of features.
 I'm not responsible for your lost, please be careful.
-Contributed by Anson Tan
+Tool fully works only if binary file enable Contributed by Anson Tan